hci-lab-um/heuristics-for-test-tool-design/Technique-Personas-and-Archetypes.md

 [NNGroup have a really useful summary with links to many ways of building personas](https://www.nngroup.com/articles/personas-study-guide/)

 [Personas may be more or less broad in scope](https://www.nngroup.com/articles/persona-scope/)

+Having got your personas or archtypes, you can build usage stories per persona, which can be [simple stories](https://www.interaction-design.org/literature/topics/user-stories) or [scenarios](https://www.interaction-design.org/literature/topics/user-scenarios) and you can build [empathy maps](https://xd.adobe.com/ideas/process/user-research/10-tips-develop-better-empathy-maps/).